Fixed Wing Training

 It is a club rule that to fly solo and unsupervised you must pass the BMFA “A” test, this is something that is very common to a lot of clubs.
 There is no set pattern to how training takes place, you aren't "shoehorned" into a scheme, it is down to the individual pupil and instructor, some people learn fast and some people learn slow, you can learn at your own pace, there is no minimum training period and we have in the past taken people from raw novice to passing the BMFA “A” test within a week.

-We have three BMFA registered trainers with three additional trainers who are sometimes available (by appointment) for weekday training as well.
+We have four BMFA registered trainers with three additional trainers who are sometimes available (by appointment) for weekday training as well.

 However there are also a lot of actions you can take yourself that requires no assistance at all and that will rapidly advance this process, simulators are a great way to start to learn to fly and generate the muscle memory, and even when you can fly they are still a great tool for learning or practising that advanced manoeuvre or simply for a bit of practice on a rainy Sunday afternoon.
 Some of us actually learnt to fly on a simulator.